Zug Island: Environmental impact

 One of the most pressing problems in the neighborhoods surrounding Zug Island is poor air quality.
 According to an article in the January 20, 2010, edition of the Detroit Free Press, the neighborhoods around the area compose six of the ten most polluted zip codes in Michigan.
 In the article, residents cite air quality samples containing lead and high levels of methyl ethyl ketone, large numbers of cancer and asthma cases, and foul smells with "sparkly" dust that can only be removed with toilet cleaner.

 Noise and vibration

-In 2011, the Zug Island area was identified by Canadian scientists and Ontario's Ministry of Natural Resources as the source of mysterious rumblings and vibrations, known as "The Hum", that plagued hundreds of area residents with cyclical vibrations, reportedly being felt in the ground up to fifty miles (eighty kilometres) away.
+In 2011, the Zug Island area was identified by Canadian scientists and Ontario's Ministry of Natural Resources as the source of mysterious rumblings and vibrations, known as "The Hum", that plagued hundreds of area residents with cyclical vibrations, reportedly being felt in the ground up to 50 miles (80 km) away.
 The city of River Rouge reported that it could not afford to spend any more money on investigating the hum, claiming the City Council had already spent over $1 million to help Windsor and Ontario find the source of the noise, and that the hum likely comes from the steel mill facilities on the island.